norkator/open-intelligence/README.md

    source ./bin/activate
     ```
 2. Install dependencies `pip install -r requirements_linux.txt`
-3. Run `Setup.py` OR Download cfg and weights from here https://github.com/AlexeyAB/darknet#pre-trained-models, cfg, coco.names https://pjreddie.com/darknet/yolo/
-Ensure that cfg file width and height is 608
-4. Extract weights, cfg and coco to `models` folder
+3. Get models using these instruction https://github.com/norkator/open-intelligence/wiki/Models
-5. Download PostgreSQL server ( https://www.postgresql.org/ ) I am using version <b>11.6</b> but
+4. Download PostgreSQL server ( https://www.postgresql.org/ ) I am using version <b>11.6</b> but
 its also tested with version 12. (if you didn't install at upper api section)
-6. Rename `config.ini.tpl` to `config.ini` and fill details.
+5. Rename `config.ini.tpl` to `config.ini` and fill details.
     * Config.ini content settings explained, see [Config ini](#config-ini)
     * For multiple nodes, see [Multi node support](#multi-node-support))
-7. Separate camera and folder names with comma just like at base config template
+6. Separate camera and folder names with comma just like at base config template
-8. Run wanted python apps, see `Python Apps` section.
+7. Run wanted python apps, see `Python Apps` section.

 Process drawing